samuel-rufi/maml/README.md

 * * *

+MAM Lite is a work in progress.
 If you have any questions, I'm happy to answer them.
 You can find me on Discord (Samuel Rufinatscha#2769).